 Muscles are made up of long fibers tightly woven together.
-While fats are composed of different sized droplets, and some are fuller than others.
+While fats are composed of different-sized droplets, some are fuller than others.

-The droplets are stick together by leaving some empty space in between.
-You will come to see that one pound of muscle takes up less space than one pound of fat.
+The droplets are stick together by leaving some space in between.
+You will see that one pound of muscle takes up less space than one pound of fat.

 - Muscles are denser than Fats!

-In a fight of comparison between fats and muscles, concerning weight, both are equal.
+Both are equal in a fight of comparison between fats and muscles concerning weight.

-You’ll always see a pound of muscle is equal to a pound of fat.
+You’ll always see that a pound of muscle equals a pound of fat.

 The difference lies in the composition of one pound fat and one pound muscle: